gcbrueckmann/HotMelt/index.md

 # Where Do I Go from Here?

 If you want to start playing with HotMelt, head over to the [README file](https://github.com/gcbrueckmann/HotMelt/blob/master/README.md) for setup instructions.
-[Browse the documentation][docs] to learn more about the topics covered above, or [check out the source][source] at GitHub, if you’re into the gory details.
+Or [check out the source][source] at GitHub, if you’re into the gory details.

 # Who Are the Authors?